Windows code page: History

 Early computer systems had limited storage and restricted the number of bits available to encode a character.
 Although earlier proprietary encodings had fewer, the American Standard Code for Information Interchange (ASCII) settled on seven bits: this was sufficient to encode a 96 member subset of the characters used in the US.
-As eight-bit bytes came to predominate, Microsoft (and others) expanded the repertoire to 224, to handle a variety of other uses such a box-drawing symbols.
+As eight-bit bytes came to predominate, Microsoft (and others) expanded the repertoire to 224, to handle a variety of other uses such as box-drawing symbols.
 The need to provide precomposed characters for the Western European and South American markets required a different character set: Microsoft established the principle of code pages, one for each alphabet.
 For the segmental scripts used in most of Africa, the Americas, southern and south-east Asia, the Middle East and Europe, a character needs just one byte but two or more bytes are needed for the ideographic sets used in the rest of the world.
 The code-page model was unable to handle this challenge.

 Since the late 1990s, software and systems have adopted Unicode as their preferred character encoding format: Unicode is designed to handle millions of characters.
 All current Microsoft products and application program interfaces use Unicode internally, but some applications continue to use the default encoding of the computer's 'locale' when reading and writing text data to files or standard output.
 Therefore, files may still be encountered that are legible and intelligible in one part of the world but unintelligible mojibake in another.

 UTF-8, UTF-16

-Microsoft adopted a Unicode encoding (first the now-obsolete UCS-2, which was then Unicode's only encoding), i.e. UTF-16 for all its operating systems from Windows NT onwards, but additionally supports UTF-8 (aka CP_UTF8) since Windows 10 version 1803.
+Microsoft adopted UTF-16 (first the now-obsolete UCS-2, which was then Unicode's only encoding), for all its operating systems from Windows NT onwards, but additionally supports UTF-8 (also known as CP_UTF8) since Windows 10 version 1803.
+The rest of the industry (Unix-like systems and the web), and now Microsoft, chose UTF-8 (which is compatible with the 7-bit ASCII character set).

-UTF-16 uniquely encodes all Unicode characters in the Basic Multilingual Plane (BMP) using 16 bits but the remaining Unicode (e.g. emojis) is encoded with a 32-bit (four byte) code – while the rest of the industry (Unix-like systems and the web), and now Microsoft chose UTF-8 (which uses one byte for the 7-bit ASCII character set, two or three bytes for other characters in the BMP, and four bytes for the remainder).